Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-06-settingup-p5.md

 </html>
 ```

-Now, you may be saying, wait...from where did that sketch.js file come?
+Now, you may be saying, wait, from where did that sketch.js file come?
 And where is it located?

 Here's the deal.
 The sketch.js file is your file and located in the same directory or folder as our HTML page.
 It allows us to put all our p5.js code in a file we create, and then we don't have to change our HTML page again.
 It just makes things a little cleaner to read.